PavelKisliak/BitSerializer/README.md

 template <class TArchive>
 bool Serialize(TArchive& archive, CMyString& value);
 ```
 These two functions are necessary for serialization any type with and without **key** into the output archive.
 For example, object in the JSON format, has named properties, but JSON-array can contain only values.
-The BitSerializer's archives works with `std::basic_string<>`, so you need to convert your custom string before serialize.
-The best way is to implement string conversion methods as required by BitSerialzer ([see more](docs/bitserializer_convert.md)), this will also help you get the ability to serialize `std::map`, where the custom string is used as the key.
+Additionally, for serialize a custom string (like `CMyString`), need to implement string conversion methods ([read more about convert sub-module](docs/bitserializer_convert.md)).
+This will allow to serialize `std::map`, where `CMyString` is used as the key.
 This all looks a little more complicated than serializing the object, but the code is pretty simple, please have a look at the example below:
 ```cpp
 #include <iostream>
 #include "bitserializer/bit_serializer.h"